gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 than Noxy had realized, and started shivering as the wind scraped across his skin.

-"I'm going to toss this to you, honored," he told the *tralpa*.
+"I'm going to toss this to you, learned," he told the *tralpa*.
 "When you get it, hook it over that branch and then swing yourself over to that big flat rock on your left, all right?"

 The *tralpa* shook his head violently.
-"You can do it, honored," the young soldier coaxed him.
+"You can do it, learned," the young soldier coaxed him.
 "I know you can.
 Ready?
 One... two... *three!*" He tossed his balled-up coat into the air.